yannba/tabloro/README.md

 #  <a href="http://www.tabloro.com/" target="_blank" class="tabloro" >Tabloro.com</a>

-Your own game table in the browser.
+Your very own game table in the browser.
 Play <strong>any</strong> board or card game with friends & family.

 Tabloro runs on your mac, pc, tablet, or smartphone.
 Every game session is saved online.
 Every move can be replayed or rewinded any time. ( TODO )